OpenAI Agents SDK

 ### See your agent traces in the Agents view

-After the script runs, you can review the captured activity in Weave. `weave.init()` prints a link to your project when it runs.
+After the script runs, `weave.init()` prints a link to your project.
 Open the **Agents** view to inspect:

-* Each turn rendered as an `invoke_agent` span with nested model calls and tool calls.
+* Each turn rendered as an `invoke_agent` span with nested `chat` and `execute_tool` children.

-* The full input, model, output, token usage, and Wikipedia results at each step.
+* The full input, model, output, token usage, and tool results at each step.

 For details about viewing Agents data in Weave, see [View agent activity](/weave/guides/tracking/view-agent-activity).